Cooking for Dummies: 6 Easy Student Recipes, Better Than Pot Noodles

 - 500ml/18fl oz stock, made from a stock cube (ideally beef, but chicken is fine)

 - ½ tsp dried mixed herbs

-- 2 x 400g tins red kidney beans, drained and rinsed
+- 2 x 400g tins of red kidney beans, drained and rinsed

 - 200g/7oz long grain rice